The Thing About Jellyfish: Reception

 Publishers Weekly gave the novel a starred review, calling it "a shining example of the highs and lows of early adolescence, as well as a testament to the grandeur of the natural world."
 Jacqueline Kelly, reviewing for The New York Times, said it was "heartfelt and fascinating" and believed "a lot of children [...] might not only benefit from this book but also [would] find themselves deeply moved by it."

 Awards

 The Thing About Jellyfish was nominated for 2015 National Book Award.
 School Library Journal named the novel to one of its Best Books of 2015.

-Adaptation
+Adaptations

+A theatrical adaptation starring Matilda Lawler premiered at Berkeley Rep on February 1 2025, and ran until March 9.

 Reese Witherspoon announced in October 2015 on her Instagram feed that her company, Pacific Standard Films, would create a film based on the novel.
 In January 2017, OddLot Entertainment acquired the screen rights to the novel.
 Gigi Pritzker, Bruna Papandrea, and Witherspoon were named as the producers.
 In March 2019, it was announced that Wanuri Kahiu would be directing the film, with Millie Bobby Brown starring as Suzy.